15 Jun 2026

 Actual prices may vary depending on the dimensions and customized options.
 In this guide, we will provide a detailed guide of the actual costs for our compact residential elevator in 2026.

-1. What are the main factors affecting the cost of two or three floors elevator?
+1. What are the main cost of two or three floors elevator?

 • A. Manufacturing and transport costs.